node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 and after doing so return here.

 <b>Note:</b> If you intend to use git to install Node-RED then do the following
-(to prevent the old version of git on beaglebone stopping you download).
+(in order to prevent the old version of git on beaglebone stopping you from downloading).

     $ git config --global http.sslverify false
     $ git clone https://github.com/node-red/node-red.git